-The Green Loop is a new hybrid composting center and waterfront public park, conceived as part of a larger proposal for a network of ten waterfront composting hubs in New York City.
+The Green Loop is a new hybrid composting center and waterfront public park, conceived as part of a larger proposal for a network of ten such parks in New York City.

-Each Green Loop has a street-level composting facility with an elevated public park on top that’s large enough to accommodate anything from educational facilities and neighborhood gardens to cross-country skiing in the winter.
+Each Green Loop has a street-level composting facility with an elevated 12-acre public park on top that’s large enough to accommodate everything from educational facilities and neighborhood gardens to cross-country skiing in the winter.
 New York City has less open space per person than almost every major city in the country, so the Green Loop alleviates two major urban problems at once.

 THE PLAN: A GREEN NETWORK

 Locating a network of Green Loops along New York City’s 520 miles of waterfront addresses three important planning issues.
 First, it takes advantage of the City’s existing transportation infrastructure.
 Trucks deliver waste a short distance to one of the Loops, with barges and rail transporting finished compost product away.

 Next, having a composting hub in each borough addresses “borough equity” in our waste management.
 “Borough Equity” ensures that every borough is responsible for processing its own waste instead of sending the entire city’s trash to one or two over-burdened boroughs.
 Lastly, location.
 NYC needs more open space, and as part of its Vision 2020: Comprehensive Waterfront Plan, it's steadily improving public access and developing the waterfront with parks, esplanades and bike paths.
 A network of Green Loops links into our developing shoreline.

 THE FUTURE: LET’S THINK BIG

 This proposal will create a network of composting parks processing our organic waste (30% of our residential waste stream), while adding 125 acres of public park land.
 This means drastically reduced truck miles to landfills, decreased traffic, noise, and pollution, with the added benefits of safer streets, cleaner air, and fewer greenhouse gas emissions.
 Plus a brand new type of public park and a product for market – compost made in NYC.